Patrick Salameh: Arrest, preventive detention and escape attempts

 At the beginning of March 1989, Patrick Salameh and his associates were arrested and imprisoned in the Baumettes prison.
-In preventive prison, Patrick Salameh is accused by his accomplices of being the author of the violence, but Salameh denies having committed these offenses.

-During the night of July 26 to 27, 1990, Patrick Salameh tries to escape from prison, by giving sleeping pills to his fellow prisoner.
-Then, he baits one of his guards by promising to give 15,000 francs, on condition that the latter “close his eyes”.
-Having no fear in Salameh, the guard listens to him and Salameh runs to the window of his cell, trying to saw through the bars.
-Salameh then tries to climb the perimeter wall with a mountaineer's rope, 26 meters long and weighted with a bag of putty.
+During the night of 26 to 27 July 1990, Patrick Salameh tries to escape from prison, by giving sleeping pills to his fellow prisoner.
+Then, he bribes a guard with 15,000 francs.
+Salameh then tries to climb the perimeter wall with a mountaineer's rope, 26 metres long and weighted with a bag of putty.
 Startled, he fell and broke his leg.
 Salameh was then transferred to Conception Hospital and recovered from his injuries.

-In November 1990, while Patrick Salameh began a second escape attempt from the Baumettes prison, a search in his room at the hospital center led to the discovery of a file hidden in a rod and a woven sheet of 2, 50 m.
-The preventive detention of Patrick Salameh and his associates lasts more than four years, before the opening of the trial of "The Wild Horde".
+In November 1990, while Patrick Salameh began a second escape attempt from the Baumettes prison, a search in his room at the hospital centre led to the discovery of a file hidden in a rod and a woven sheet of 2, 50 m.
+The preventive detention of Patrick Salameh and his associates lasted for four years.